nschonni/BingAds-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 #### <a name="description-id"></a>id
 The `id` attribute is a unique Bing Ads identifier for the asset in a Bing Ads account.

 The same asset can be used by multiple ads.
 For example if *Seemless Integration* is a text asset, it will have the same asset identifier across all ads in the same Bing Ads account.
-After you upload a text asset the result file will include the asset identifier, whether the asset is new or already existed in the account's asset library.
+After you upload a text asset the result file will include the asset identifier e.g., `""id:""123`, whether the asset is new or already existed in the account's asset library.

 #### <a name="description-pinnedfield"></a>pinnedField
 To pin an asset to a specific description position, set the `pinnedField` attribute to either *Description1* or *Description2*.